President's Intelligence Advisory Board: History

 In May 1961, President John F. Kennedy renamed it to the President's Foreign Intelligence Advisory Board (PFIAB).

 The board exists at the pleasure of the President, who can change its size and portfolio so in 1977 President Jimmy Carter abolished the PFIAB, but President Ronald Reagan re-established it later.

-On February 29, 2008, President George W. Bush renamed the agency to its present form.
+On 29 February 2008, President George W. Bush renamed the agency to President's Intelligence Advisory Board, its present form.

-Most of the board's work is secret, but one very public investigation involved the loss of U.S. nuclear secrets to China from the Los Alamos National Laboratory during the 1990s.
+Most of the board's work is classified, but one public investigation involved the loss of U.S. nuclear secrets to China from the Los Alamos National Laboratory during the 1990s.

 Intelligence Oversight Board

 President Gerald Ford created the IOB following a 1975–76 investigation by the US Congress into domestic spying, assassination operations, and other abuses by intelligence agencies.
-His executive order doing so went into effect on March 1, 1976.
+His executive order doing so went into effect on 1 March 1976.
 In 1993, the IOB became a committee of the PFIAB, under Executive Order #12863 of President Bill Clinton.

 One of the IOB's functions is to examine violations of the laws and directives governing clandestine surveillance.
 The IOB received quarterly and annual reports from most US intelligence activities.
 Thirteen cases involving FBI actions between 2002 and 2004 were referred to the IOB for its review.

 In an executive order issued on February 29, 2008, President George W. Bush terminated the IOB's authority to oversee the general counsel and inspector general of each U.S. intelligence agency, and erased the requirement that each inspector general file a report with the IOB every three months.
 The order also removed the IOB's authority to refer a matter to the Justice Department for a criminal investigation, and directed the IOB to notify the president of a problem only if other officials are not already "adequately" addressing that problem.

 In August 2013 it was reported that the membership of the IOB had been reduced from 14 to 4 under President Barack Obama, possibly starting in early May at the beginning of the 2013 mass surveillance disclosures by Edward Snowden.
-The membership had not been increased as of July 2014.